 connect you with surrounding

 • Pick up a blue-light campus

 • If you are off campus, call 911

 calling 214-SMU-2TIP or

-SMU urges anyone who has been sexually assaulted to obtain medical care and alert police as soon as it is safe to do so . . .
+SMU urges anyone who has experienced sexual assault to obtain medical care and alert police as soon as it is safe to do so . . .

-Campus officials, police and counselors can help, including with pursuing criminal and SMU disciplinary options . . .
+Campus officials, police and counselors can help, including with pursuing criminal and internal grievance options . . .

 Students who seek medical assistance for themselves or another due to intoxication of alcohol and/or drugs . . .

 Trying to quit?
 You're not alone.
 If you’re ready to take back your life, SMU programs offer free and confidential help. . .

 Faculty and staff can provide students with appropriate information, support and advice for success.